How Are Porn And Performance Anxiety Related?

 What is performance anxiety in a sexual context?

-Men may also have trouble maintaining an erection, ejaculating, or becoming aroused.
+Performance anxiety may affect anyone of any gender or background, and it can manifest in a number of different ways.
+For example, some women might face a considerable drop in interest in sex, have difficulties becoming aroused or orgasming, or feel pain during sex.
+Men may have trouble maintaining an erection, ejaculating, or becoming aroused as well.
 Such experiences could worsen existing feelings of inadequacy, potentially leading to further performance anxiety down the road.
-In this way, performance anxiety can feel like a cycle that's difficult to escape.
+In this way, performance anxiety can become a cycle that's difficult to escape.

 How is porn related to performance anxiety?